hammad93/hurricane-tts/README.md

 It's also recommended to run the tests to make sure everything is working.
 If we execute `python test.py`, it will run the unit and integration tests.

+# Quickstart
+When you have setup a compute environment with a GPU and access to a Jupyter Notebook, we can utilize `hurricane_tts.ipynb` to generate the audio in production.
+It will produce examples, [click here for a previous output example](https://github.com/hammad93/hurricane-tts/issues/2#issuecomment-180639837).
+Note that this requires additional setup.